 Hire Us Before Your Spouse Does

-Sometimes two married individuals simply grow apart and choose to dissolve their marriage without any conflict.
+Sometimes two married individuals simply grow apart and choose to dissolve their marriage without any conflict through a separation agreement in North Carolina.
 When the divorcing couple is in agreement regarding all factors and there are no remaining disputes, the situation is referred to as an uncontested divorce, or Simple Absolute Divorce.
 If this is the case, assuming service is not an issue, the process is fairly straight forward and you likely won’t need to attend the court hearing to finalize your divorce.